Skip to content

 }

-public function create(Protocol $protocol, array $config) : Filesystem
+public function create(string $protocol, array $config) : Filesystem

 {

-// build and return the Filesystem; $config is the array under
+// $config is the array under filesystems.<protocol> in YAML with `type` already stripped.

 }